csdms/bmi/docs/source/governance.md

 guidance, both technical and in terms of Project direction, to potentially less experienced Contributors.

-The Steering Council plays a special role in certain situations.
+The BMI Council plays a special role in certain situations.
 In particular, the Council may, if necessary:

 - Make decisions about the overall scope, vision, and direction of the Project.